Apocalypse of Zerubbabel: Contents

-The sefer describes the eschatological struggle between the Antichrist Armilus, who is the leader of Rome and Christianity, and the Messiah ben Joseph, who fails in battle but paves the way for the Davidic Messiah and the ultimate triumph of righteousness.
+The sefer describes the eschatological struggle between the Antichrist Armilus, who is the leader of Rome and the Messiah ben Joseph, who fails in battle but paves the way for the Davidic Messiah and the ultimate triumph of righteousness.
 The original author expected the Messiah would come in the immediate future; subsequent editors substituted later dates.

 Set after Nebuchadnezzar's destruction of Jerusalem, the book begins with Zerubbabel, whose name was associated with the first restoration, receiving a vision after praying for "knowledge of the form of the eternal house."
 In the vision he is transported by the angel Metatron to Ninevah, the "city of blood" representing Rome by which the author likely means Byzantium.
 There he finds in the marketplace a "bruised and despised man" named Menahem ben Ammiel who reveals himself to be the Messiah ben David, doomed to abide there until his appointed hour.
 Zerubbabel asks when the lamp of Israel would be kindled.
-Metatron interjects that the Messiah would return 990 years after the destruction of the Temple (approximately 1058 CE).
+Metatron interjects that the Messiah would return 990 years after the destruction of the Temple (approximately 1058 AD).

 Five years prior to the coming of Hephzibah, who would be the mother of the Messiah ben David, the Messiah ben Joseph, Nehemiah ben Hushiel, will appear but he will be slain by Armilus.
 Afterwards, the Messiah ben David will resurrect him.
-The Sefer Zerubbabel mentions Gog and Armilos rather than Gog and Magog as the enemies.
+The Sefer Zerubbabel mentions Gog and Armilus rather than Gog and Magog as the enemies.

-In the narrative Zerubbabel is led to a "house of disgrace" (a church), a kind of antitemple.
-There he sees a beautiful statue of a woman (the Virgin Mary).
+In the narrative, Zerubbabel is led to a "house of disgrace" (a church), a kind of antitemple.
+There, he sees a beautiful statue of a woman (the Virgin Mary).
 With Satan as the father, the statue gives birth to the Antichrist Armilus.
 Forces associated with Armilus and the antitemple come to rule over the entire world.
-But in the end these forces are defeated.
+But in the end, these forces are defeated.
 The work concludes with Zerubbabel's vision of the descent of the Heavenly Temple to earth.
-Thus the "form of the eternal house" is revealed; unlike the Second Temple it is made in heaven.
+Thus, the "form of the eternal house" is revealed; unlike the Second Temple, it is made in heaven.

-According to Martha Himmelfarb (2002) alongside from a passage in the Tractate Berakhot 2.4 10ff in the Talmud Yerushalmi, dealing with the mother of the Messiah Menahem ben Ammiel, Sefer Zerubbabel is the only early Jewish text to import a mother of the Messiah into Judaism.
-In the Sefer Zerubbabel Menahem is Menahem ben Ammiel, and his mother is Hephzibah, the same name as the wife of Hezekiah and mother of Manasseh.
+According to Martha Himmelfarb alongside a passage in the Tractate Berakhot 2.4 10ff in the Talmud Yerushalmi, dealing with the mother of the Messiah Menahem ben Ammiel, Sefer Zerubbabel is the only early Jewish text to import a mother of the Messiah into Judaism.
+In the Sefer Zerubbabel, Menahem is Menahem ben Ammiel, and his mother is Hephzibah, the same name as the wife of Hezekiah and mother of Manasseh.
 Hephzibah plays an important role as she finds and uses Aaron's rod.